Mental Health Facilities Syracuse, UT

 Sutton Clinical Services - 7.6 miles from Syracuse, UT

 Sutton Clinical Services is a mental health clinic in Ogden, Utah, located at 5300 South 500 East, Suite 6, 84405.
 Sutton Clinical Services offers outpatient treatment.
-Sutton Clinical Services provides dialectical behavior therapy, couples/family therapy and individual psychotherapy to children / adolescents, adults and young adults.
-Some other services provided by Sutton Clinical Services include family psychoeducation and court-ordered outpatient treatment.
+Sutton Clinical Services provides trauma therapy, individual psychotherapy and couples/family therapy to adults, seniors 65 or older and young adults.
+Some other services provided by Sutton Clinical Services include court-ordered outpatient treatment and family psychoeducation.

 Learn More